 Automate incident creation and classification.
 When monitoring systems detect SLO breaches, anomalies, or error rate spikes, create incident records automatically with severity classification, affected services, and initial context.
 Integrate your observability stack (Datadog, New Relic, Prometheus) with your incident management platform (PagerDuty, Opsgenie) so on-call engineers receive runbooks, relevant logs, and rollback options immediately.

 Link incidents to deployments.
 If a change causes elevated error rates, your pipeline should correlate the incident with the specific commit, PR, and approvers involved.
-This creates end-to-end traceability from code change to production impact, exactly what DORA's reporting requirements demand.
+This creates end-to-end traceability from code change to production impact, which is exactly what DORA's reporting requirements demand.

 Pillar 3: Digital Operational Resilience Testing

 DORA requires financial entities to conduct regular resilience testing, including scenario-based testing and threat-led penetration testing.
-This goes beyond annual pen tests; it means continuously validating that your systems can withstand operational disruptions.
+This goes beyond annual pen tests.
+It means continuously validating that your systems can withstand operational disruptions.

 Build chaos engineering into your release process.
 Schedule automated failover drills, dependency failure simulations, and load testing as part of your CI/CD pipeline.
 Tools like Chaos Monkey, Gremlin, or LitmusChaos can inject failures into staging environments to verify your systems degrade gracefully and recover automatically.
 Log every test run with results, making resilience testing auditable and repeatable.